i-MSCP/plugins/incubator/RoundcubePlugins/README.md

-# i-MSCP RoundcubePlugins plugin v1.2.3
+#  i-MSCP RoundcubePlugins plugin v1.2.4

 Plugin allows to use Roundcube Plugins with i-MSCP.

 ## Requirements

-* i-MSCP version >= 1.2.3
+* i-MSCP Serie 1.3.x
-* Dovecot ( Only needed if you want use the managesieve Roundcube plugin )
+* Dovecot (Only needed if you want use the managesieve Roundcube plugin)
 * Roundcube >= 1.1.0

 ### Debian / Ubuntu packages